brjon/Cleaning_Data/README.md

 6.  'test/y_test.txt': Test labels.
 7.  'train/subject_train.txt' : identifier for subject observed
 8.  'test/subject_test.txt'   : identifier for subject observed

+The script assumes the files have been downloaded in zip format and are extracted to the <working directory>'/UCI HAR Dataset/' folder.
+The full description of the data source can be found in the 'Data Codebook.md' file.

 The outputs for the script are: